jwplayer/jwplayer-documentation/docs/api/javascript_api_reference.md

 ###jwplayer().on('seeked')

-Triggered when content playback resumes after seeking.
-As opposed to on('seek'), this API listener will only trigger when playback actually continues.
+Triggered when video position changes after seeking, as opposed to on('seek') which triggers as a seek occurs.

 <table>
   <tr>